particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 #### Expansion and peripheral power

-The onboard peripherals including Ethernet, the LoRa radio, and the expansion card are powered by the 3V3_AUX power supply.
+The onboard peripherals including Ethernet, the LoRa radio, QWIIC, and the expansion HAT connector are powered by the 3V3_AUX power supply.

 If you use [setup.particle.io](https://setup.particle.io/) to set up your Muon, 3V3_AUX will be set up automatically.

-If you want to do it manually, the see the section [Firmware settings](#firmware-settings), below for the sample code and the technical reasons why it is necessary.
+If you want to do it manually, the see the section [Firmware settings](#firmware-settings), below, for the sample code and the technical reasons why it is necessary.